Tib3rius/tib3rius.github.io/sqli.md

 ### Complex Time Based Injections

-These injections are "safe" and should only ever sleep once per statement.
+These injection payloads are "safe" and should only ever sleep (for 10 seconds) once per statement.
+Replace the 1=1 with a condition you want to test; if a delay of 10 seconds occurs, then the condition is true.

 <table>
 <thead>
 <tr>
 <th>Variant</th>
-<th>Query</th>
+<th>Payload</th>
 </tr>
 </thead>
 <tbody>